 - Phasers (3 effects)

-The mode dial can also be set to “EQ Only” in order to bypass all effect besides the built-in EQ of the SA143.
+The mode dial can also be set to “EQ Only” to bypass all effects besides the built-in EQ of the SA143.

 As mentioned, each filter type can be modulated by 4 different methods (including envelope filtering).
 In addition to this, further modifications can be made via a 7-band graphic EQ.

 The envelope filter can be adjusted via the following knobs.
-We’ve already discussed these effects so I’ll simply list them out!
+We've already discussed these effects, so I'll list them out!

 - Mix (wet/dry)